Shopify vs Etsy

 Here are some of Etsy’s key features:

 • Etsy has a prominently displayed search bar.
-Thus, the amount of traffic you could potentially receive via Etsy’s homepage is enormous.
-And when it comes to website traffic, Etsy is one of the most highly ranked globally.
+Thus, the traffic you could receive via Etsy’s homepage is enormous.
+Regarding website traffic, Etsy is one of the most highly-ranked companies globally.
 They’re always in the top 150 worldwide, which will help reduce your acquisition cost per unique customer.

 • They offer an add-on option called “Etsy Pattern” that allows you to create an e-commerce website to supplement your storefront.